folio-org/mod-source-record-manager/RuleProcessorApi.md

 }
 ```
 #### Mapping for complex fields
-What if the target Instance field is not simple String, but List of complex objects with several fields in ?
-This happends usually if record field is a **Data field**.
-We can write rule to map record as below:
+What if there is a separate target in an Instance record for each subfield within a MARC field?
+If that is the case, then we can write the mapping rules as shown below:
  ```json
 MARC Record: "264":{"subfields":[{"a":"Chicago, Illinois :"}, {"b":"The HistoryMakers,"}, {"c":"[2016]"}], "ind1":" ", "ind2":"1"}
 ```